How much does an LLC cost in Washington DC cost?

 The LLC Biennial Report must be filed in order to keep your LLC in good standing within the District.

-Washington DC LLC Taxes (varies)
+District of Columbia LLC Taxes (varies)

 How much you’ll pay in taxes can be determined by working with a qualified accountant in the District.